The Early Radio London Fab Forties

 Wimple Winch's singles are extremely collectable, with mint copies of What's Been Done valued at over £160.
 (Click on the picture for an Amazon link to more information about the Record Collector Rare Record Price Guide.)

 The band's story is a classic one of a combination of sheer bad luck and unfortunate timing conspiring to keep a talented and popular outfit from fame and fortune.
 One of the original Merseybeat groups, Four Just Men relocated to Manchester, experienced numerous personnel changes and suffered an enforced name-switch to Just Four Men before evolving into Wimple Winch.
 Demetrius (Dee) Christopholus, John Kelman, Larry Arendes, aka King, and Keith Shepherd released three Fontana singles under that name.
-None of them were National chart successes, but none are currently valued at less than £100.
+None of them were National chart successes, but none is currently valued at less than £200.

-On Weds, April 20th
+Weds, April 20th

 Tune in next week for another Big L Fab 40!